awsdocs/aws-batch-user-guide/doc_source/using-tags.md

 ## Tagging your resources<a name="tag-resources"></a>

-You can tag new or existing AWS Batch compute environments, jobs, job definitions, and job queues\.
+You can tag new or existing AWS Batch compute environments, jobs, job definitions, job queues, and scheduling policies\.

 If you're using the AWS Batch console, you can apply tags to new resources when they are created or to existing resources at any time using the **Tags** tab on the relevant resource page\.